Welcome To Kaleidoscope Kids

 Preschool is the perfect time to engage children in sensory activities, which help them develop a deeper understanding of the world around them.
 These activities encourage kids to use their five senses – sight, smell, touch, taste, and hearing – to explore and learn.

 Sensory bins filled with rice, sand, or water offer children a tactile experience while teaching them about texture and weight.
 Other activities, like playing with playdough, using different materials for sensory art, or simply smelling flowers or spices, all provide valuable learning experiences.
 These activities stimulate cognitive development, improve focus, and help children understand their environment better.
+Sensory play is one of the most powerful tools in early learning.
+Read our guide to sensory play activities for kids for ideas you can try at home.

 5. Building social skills